1 / 1

 Work & Class, a refreshingly free-spirited restaurant from Chef Dana Rodriguez, whose soulful cooking more than lives up to its ballyhooed billing, offers comfort food of the Latin-American variety.
 Driven by the motto, "a square meal, a stiff drink, and a fair price," the diminutive restaurant, which commands waits from the moment the doors open, proffers gratifying plates of cochinita pibil (red chile-braised pork), roasted goat and rotisserie chicken, all of which should be paired with a side dish: sweet potato and bacon hash, fried sweet plantains or the Wisconsin cheddar macaroni and cheese.

-Bigsby's Folly Craft Winery is a full-scale winery and tasting room in RiNo offering exquisite food pairings that will have you lingering in the Roaring Twenties meets modern-industrial chic space for quite some time.
+Bigsby's Folly Craft Winery is a full-scale winery and tasting room in RiNo offering thoughtful food pairings that will have you lingering in the Roaring Twenties meets modern-industrial chic space for quite some time.
 Expect mouth-watering small plates, charcuterie, flatbreads and desserts to go with your house-made red, white or rose wine.

 Denver Central Market, a 12,000-square-foot gastro hall, grandstands 10 culinary vendors dispensing everything from tuna poke and squid ink spaghetti to wood-fired pizzas, handcrafted chocolates, pastries and Italian beef sandwiches.
 Complete with an ice cream shop, java joint, butcher shop, fish counter and a bar that pours progressive cocktails, the sprawling food hall fulfills every food and drink obsession.
 Each stall has its own seating area, but the communal dining space — the market’s focal point — is where everyone seems to congregate; there’s a big-screen TV, too, that showcases sporting events.